 It’s also important to note that you may also be required to obtain a permit from the Environment Agency in England and Wales.
 There may be different rules for businesses operating in Northern Ireland and Scotland.

-Food business registration isn’t exactly a licence, but it is mandatory if you own a business carrying out ‘food operations’ in a food business.
+Food business registration isn’t exactly a licence.
+However, it is mandatory if you own a business carrying out ‘food operations’ in a food business.
 Food operations count as any activity like selling food, cooking food, storing or handling food, preparing food or distributing food.

 You will need to register with your local council, and you’ll need to register every premises where you carry out food operations if your business operates from multiple places.